lordgaruda/aeon-vps/README.md

   is provided) (task option)
 - Edit Global Options while the bot is running from bot settings (global option)

-## Sabnzbd

-- External access to web interface, so you can remove files or edit settings.
-Then you can sync settings in database with sync button in bsetting
-- Remove files from job before and during download using mltb file selector (Requires Base URL) (task option)
-- Edit Global Options while the bot is running from bot settings (global option)
-- Servers menu to edit/add/remove usenet servers

 ## TG Upload/Download

 - Split size (global, user, and task option)